tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 Now open the `bh_is_player_close_enough.gd` script and try to **fill it out yourself using the TODO text**.
 Once you think you are done look at the **code at the bottom of the page** for the solution.

 ### **Rotate Mode**
-If the sequence gets this far it means the conditions are true and we have "entered" the `ChaseState` (speaking in FSM terms).
+If the sequence gets this far it means the conditions are true, and we have "entered" the `ChaseState` (speaking in FSM terms).
 We should switch the **Rotate Mode** of the enemy to match the FSM version of the enemy:

 - **Node** ![](img/Action.png) `ActionLeaf` child of ![](img/SequenceSmall.png) `ChaseSequence`
     - **Name** `SetRotateModeHalfHalf`